 This matrix is typically calculated by modeling the head as a series of concentric regions with different conductivities, and solving Maxwell's equations for dipole current sources.
-Often the head model is quite simple, although it is possible to incorporate 3D images from a structural MRI (as in Figure 1) of the subject's head.
+Often the head model is quite simple, although it is possible to incorporate 3D images from a structural MRI (as in Fig. 1) of the subject's head.
 More complicated head models may produce a more accurate lead field matrix, but the resulting matrices are used the same way.
+Since the EEG sources are dipoles, they possess a magnitude and an orientation.
+Thus typically the lead field maps vector sources to scalar EEG measurements.
+However, it is possible to calculate a scalar lead field (Grave de Peralta Menendez et al., 2004) and invert to obtain cortical current density, or to reduce a vector lead field to a scalar lead field by using anatomy to fix the orientation of the dipoles (Dale and Sereno, 1993; Liu et al., 1998), and invert to obtain the dipole magnitude.

-Once the lead field L has been calculated, if the neural sources \vec{S} are known, then the expected EEG signals \vec{E} can be computed simply through the linear forward model
+Once the lead field L has been calculated, if the neural sources \overline{S} are known, then the expected EEG signals \overline{E} can be computed simply through the linear forward model

-$$\vec{E} = L\vec{S}.\tag{1}$$
+$$\overline{E} = L\overline{S}.$$ (1)